Josephvs96/BluePeak-Budget-Backend/README.md

 - Link the incomes and outcomes with a specific user

 ## How to use
-- You can use the like provided to post with deploying locally.
+- You can use the like provided to post without deploying locally.

 ## How to run locally
 - Clone the repo